-Business conducted through our foreign operations, mainly Military and Civil training and services, are substantially based in local currencies.
+Business conducted through our foreign operations is substantially based in local currencies.
 A natural hedge exists by virtue of revenues and operating expenses being in like currencies.
-However, we face unhedged currency translation exposure with these operations since we consolidate results in Canadian dollars for financial reporting purposes.
-Devaluation of foreign currencies against the Canadian dollar, for example volatility in the Euro currency as a result of European economic austerity measures and credit market conditions, would have a negative translation impact.
+However, changes in the value of foreign currencies relative to the Canadian dollar create unhedged currency translation exposure since results are consolidated in Canadian dollars for financial reporting purposes.
+Devaluation of foreign currencies against the Canadian dollar would have a negative translation impact and an appreciation of foreign currencies against the Canadian dollar would have the opposite effect.